gastonstat/relic-stat159/lectures/01-introduction.md

 ### Changes in a project

-Understanding that a data analysis project is subject to changes:
+Keep in mind that a data analysis project is subject to changes in:

 - data
 - settings and parameters
 - developer(s), maintainer(s)
 - scope
 - tools

-> __Reproducibility__
->
+- etc

-> By changing any of the considered factors, we need to be able to
+> By changing any of the previous factors, we need to be able to
 > recreate one or more parts of a project ...
 > in a timely and efficient way.

+### Summary

+- A data analysis project can be viewed as a pipeline
+- A data analysis project involves working with files
+- There is a network of relationships among files
+- A data analysis project may experience a variety of changes
+- Ultimate goal: being prepared to recreate the analysis